LLM Interpretability with Identifiable Temporal-Instantaneous Representation: Implementation

 \subsection{Sparsity Regularization}

 Without any further constraint, the noise estimation module may bring redundant causal edges from ${\hat{\mathbf z}_{t-1}, \hat{\mathbf z}_{t, [m]\backslash i}}$ to $\hat{z}_{t,i}$, leading to the incorrect estimation.
-As mentioned in Sec.~\ref{sec: Independent Noise Estimation}, \(\{B_{\tau}\}\) and \(M\) intuitively denote the time-delayed and instantaneous causal structures, since they describe how the ${\hat{\mathbf z}_{t-1}, \hat{\mathbf z}_{t, [m]\backslash i}}$ contribute to $\hat{z}_{t, i}$, which motivate us to remove these redundant causal edges with a sparsity regularization term $\mathcal{L}_s$ by using the L1 penalty on \(\{\hat{B}_{\tau}\}\) and \(\hat{M}\).
+As mentioned in Sec.~\ref{sec: Independent Noise Estimation}, \(\{\mathbf{B}_{\tau}\}\) and \(M\) intuitively denote the time-delayed and instantaneous causal structures, since they describe how the ${\hat{\mathbf z}_{t-1}, \hat{\mathbf z}_{t, [m]\backslash i}}$ contribute to $\hat{z}_{t, i}$, which motivate us to remove these redundant causal edges with a sparsity regularization term $\mathcal{L}_s$ by using the L1 penalty on \(\{\hat{\mathbf{B}}_{\tau}\}\) and \(\hat{\mathbf{M}}\).
 Formally, we have

 where $||*||_1$ denotes the L1 Norm of a matrix.
-By employing the gradient-based sparsity penalty on the estimated latent causal processes, we can indirectly restrict the sparsity of Markov networks to satisfy the sparse latent process.
+And we restrict the $\mathbf{M}$ to be strictly lower triangular to match the permutation indeterminacy on both sides of $\mathbf{M}$ and $\mathbf{B}_{\tau}$.
 Finally, the total loss of the model can be formalized as:

 where $\alpha, \beta$ denote the hyper-parameters.